Learn how to use Myron Golden’s four levels of value so you can chart a path toward greater responsibility and greater income.

 Step 2: I hired two ghostwriters from upwork.com.
 I hired two because you should never expect love at first hire, and spent $8.30 on one and $15 on the other.
 I took what they wrote, combined the best parts, and threw it into hemingwayapp.com to do some final touch-ups.

 Step 3.
 I have a graphic designer on retainer, so he whipped up that graphic.
 However, you could have something like this done for you on Fiverr.com or Upwork for as low as $5.
 I actually posted on a Facebook group first and had three people offer to do it for free!

 I estimate this article would take me three hours to write if I tried to do it all myself (I’m slow and I procrastinate when writing).
 Instead, I spent around $30.
 With my $30 investment, I bought back hours of my valuable time.
 With that time, I did what I do best and came up with more ideas to serve more people (and made $1000/hr doing it).
 Would you spend $30 to make $3000?

 I don’t share these numbers to brag, but only to inspire.
-Today, you can level up your income and influence, all while working less.
+Today, you can use the 4 levels of value to level up your income and influence, all while working less.
 Start small by buying back your time and outsourcing the “minimum wage” tasks first.
 Work your way up from there.
 Take action to take steps towards passive income, give more value to more people, and Level Up today.

 How to manage everything as you level up your business

 If you’re at a level four or working your way up to that stage, it’s important to have the right tools and resources at hand.
 For any independent businesses, the best tool you can use is HoneyBook.